Reference

 Signature

 An observable marker of egregoric activity.
-Nine signatures are documented: unsatisfiable-by-design, hosts-against-self-interest, suffering-as-broadcast, immune-response, generated-language, conversion-experience, persistence-through-turnover, coordination-without-coordinator, and captured-exit.
+A test you can run on any pattern in your own life.
+The current set includes: unsatisfiable-by-design, hosts-against-self-interest, suffering-as-broadcast, immune-response, generated-language, conversion-experience, and captured-exit.

 Substrate

 The material through which a pattern propagates.
-For egregores, the substrate is human beings — their attention, energy, emotions, and behaviors.
-The pattern is not the substrate.
-The substrate can be completely replaced and the pattern persists (Signature 7).
+For egregores, the substrate is human beings: their attention, energy, emotions, and behaviors.
+The substrate can be completely replaced and the pattern persists.

 Irrational Triad